Chapter 17: Shenandoah II: Leadership and Survival

 No doubt, Triet would have laughed at the idea of Dick's power to

-win, through his grooming on the ranch; a legacy left behind by the
+win, through his grooming on the ranch, a legacy left behind by the

-then and now.
-Yet, to be fair, Triet’s mind was no more broken than
+and now.
+Yet Triet's mind was no more broken than those of some of our

-those of some of our very own leaders.
-By now, our senior leaders were
+very own leaders.
+By now, our senior leaders were beginning to realize,

-beginning to realize too that we were different.
-However, they did not
+too, that we were different.
+However, they did not know why.
+Nor did

-know why.
-Nor did they care to find out.
+they care to find out.

 On the 13th, my fellow grunts were yanked out of the field for a

-15th, it was flown by fixed wing C-130s up north near Quan Loi to a
+15th, it was flown by fixed-wing C-130s up north near Quan Loi to a

 rather large and secure base named Song Be.
 I believe I stayed in Quan